Online False Discovery Rate Control for LORD & SAFFRON Under Positive, Local Dependence: CONVENIENT IMPLEMENTATIONS OF LORD SAFFRON

 \subsection{Incorporating planning ahead}

-Next, we generalize Eqs (\ref{eq:lord-simple}) \& (\ref{eq:saff-simple}) to account for the kinds of information restrictions studied by \citeauthor{Zrnic2021-jj} (\citeyear{Zrnic2021-jj}, see Section \ref{subsec:planning-ahead} for a summary).
+Next, we generalize Eqs (\ref{eq:lord-simple}) \& (\ref{eq:saff-simple}) to account for the kinds of information restrictions studied by \citeauthor{Zrnic2021-jj} (\citeyear{Zrnic2021-jj}, see Section \ref{subsec:Conditional-Superuniformity} for a summary).
 Let $s_{i}<i$ denote the time by which $\alpha_{i}$ and $\lambda_{i}$ must be specified.
 For example, $s_{i}=0$ for all $i\in\mathbb{N}$ recovers the ``alpha spending'' setting in which all thresholds must be completely prespecified, and $s_{i}=i-1$ for all $i\in\mathbb{N}$ recovers the canonical online setting of Theorem \ref{thm:ramdas}.
-Alternatively, $s_{i}$ may denote the last stage before the ``batch'' that contains $H_{i}$, or, more generally, the stage of the most recent test statistic that is known to be independent of $P_{i}$.
-We can also use the same notation ($s_{i}$) to describe settings where the parameters for testing $H_{i}$ must be specified several stages before the result is announced (at stage $i$) due to logistical delays in the scientific process. \citeauthor{Zrnic2021-jj} discuss each of these framings in detail.
+Alternatively, $s_{i}$ may denote the last stage before the ``batch'' that contains $H_{i}$, or, more generally, the last stage $k$ satisfying $(P_{1},\dots,P_{k})\perp P_{i}$.
+We can also use the same notation ($s_{i}$) to describe settings where the parameters for testing $H_{i}$ must be specified several stages before the result is announced (at stage $i$) due to logistical delays in the scientific process. \citeauthor{Zrnic2021-jj} discuss all of these framings in detail.

 One straightforward way to ensure that $\widehat{\text{FDR}}_{0}(t)\leq\alpha$ for all $t\in\mathbb{N}$, while restricting each threshold $\alpha_{i}$ to be a function of only the first $s_{i}$ test statistics $P_{1},\dots P_{s_{i}}$, is to set